Save More With A PRO Account

 What Options Should I Choose?

-When you purchase a house plan from us, you have a variety of options that allow you to customize the plan for your specific needs.
+When you purchase a house plan from us, you have a variety of customizable options to tailor the plan to your needs.

 Selecting A Package Format

 Plan packages come in a variety of digital and physical formats, each with their own copyright limitations.
-Most packages come with a single-use license, but some are offered with an "unlimited" use option as well, so be sure to check the plan detail page for details.
+Most packages come with a single-use license, but some are offered with an "unlimited" use option as well, so be sure to check the plan detail page to see what formats are available for purchase.

-The four basic format types are listed below, but each designer offers a variety of different format and licensing configurations.
-If you require a package or multi-use license that isn't available, please contact us for pricing.
+The most common plan packages are listed below.
+If you require a package or multi-use license that isn't shown, please contact us for availability and pricing.

 PDF

-The PDF license agreements is typically for building a single home if not specified, but some options exist for unlimited construction as well.
+While the PDF license agreement is typically for building a single home, some options exist for builders in need of an unlimited construction license.

-Some designers offer a PDF + 5 Sets which gives you even more flexibility.
+Some designers offer a PDF + Printed Sets option which gives you even more flexibility.

 CAD Files

-Before choosing a foundation, contact your local builder to determine the best options for your state and the lot of land you plan to build on.
+Before choosing a foundation, determine the best option for the lot of land you plan to build on by discussing it with your builder.
 Depending on the conditions of your lot, certain foundations will work better than others.
-The level of the water table in your state will determine which foundation is best for you.
-A water table refers to the depth of the soil where you find water.

 Slab Foundation